Abortion pill opponents urge US appeals court to allow ban

 UPDATE 5-US appeals Texas abortion pill ruling as states stockpile the drug

-(Reporting by Jonathan Stempel in New York, Editing by Alexia Garamfalvi and Bill Berkrot)
+(Reporting by Jonathan Stempel and Brendan Pierson in New York, Editing by Alexia Garamfalvi, Bill Berkrot and Jonathan Oatis)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))